Beware Of These SEO Scams

 No, they don’t, and even the people who work at Google don’t know everything.

-The actual “secrets” are quite complicated and consist of dozens of variables and claiming to know them outright is a lie.
-Plain and simple.
+The actual “secrets” are quite complicated and consist of many (like 200) variables and claiming to know them outright is a lie.

 Consider it this way: